Dixper/cpp-interview-question/README.md

 # C++ Interview Question

-This solution contains question projects that compile to a `dll`s and iterfaces with the tests via the `dllexport`ed functions.
+This solution contains question projects that compile to `dll`s and iterface with the tests via the `dllexport`ed functions.

 ## How to enter the interview?